Kulicke and Soffa (KLIC)

 4. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Unfortunately, Kulicke and Soffa struggled to consistently increase demand as its $654.1 million of sales for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and suggests it’s a low quality business.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Kulicke and Soffa’s demand was weak and its revenue declined by 1.6% per year.
+This wasn’t a great result and is a sign of poor business quality.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
-Kulicke and Soffa’s recent performance shows its demand remained suppressed as its revenue has declined by 6.1% annually over the last two years.
-Kulicke and Soffa Year-On-Year Revenue Growth
+Kulicke and Soffa’s recent performance shows its demand remained suppressed as its revenue has declined by 3.4% annually over the last two years.

-Looking further ahead, sell-side analysts expect revenue to grow 11.1% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and indicates its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 16.3% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and implies its newer products and services will catalyze better top-line performance.

 5. Product Demand & Outstanding Inventory